 What you can do:

-- Regardless of the job board where you may have been introduced to a role, always check our official website to make sure the role exits and the job descriptions match.
+- Regardless of the job board where you may have been introduced to a role, always check our official website to make sure the role exists and the job descriptions match.

 - If you have any doubts, or if you believe you've been a victim of recruitment fraud, report this through the Contact Us form on our website.